alchemesh/candlestick-app/README.md

 * Proccessing to results takes only a second
 * Flexibility for scaling

-This application was designed with an event-driven methodology in mind.
-There are 5 tiers to this application, with each tier having its own role to play as microservices for the application's bottomline.
-While it is not necessary to install each repository, I invite you to visit each tier for a better understanding of how each one functions.
+This Candlestick App was designed with an event-driven methodology in mind.
+There are 5 tiers, with each tier having its own role to play as microservices for the application's bottomline.
+While it is not necessary to install each repository, I invite you to visit each tier for a better understanding of how each one works.

 The 5 tiers are:
 1) FrontEnd (NodeJS):  Github Repository - [NodeJS Frontend](https://github.com/alchemesh/candlestick-frontend)